liamwalsh1980/Milestone-Project-4/README.md

 ### Site Owner Goals

 - ‘Admin’ username and password login
-- Access to 'Product Management’
+- Access to 'Product Management’ i.e. orders
-- Access to 'Service Management'
+- Access to 'Service Management' i.e. bookings
-- Add a new product or service
+- Add a new product
-- Edit a current product or service
+- Edit a current product
-- Delete a current product or service
+- Delete a current product
 - Admin access to view, update and/or delete products, services and users
 - **CRUD** conventions realised and achieved
 (Create, Read, Update and Delete)